Haweanah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "groups" is the script that prints all the groups the current user is part of

 "chown betty hello" is the script that changes the owner of the file hello to the user betty

+"touch hello" is the script that creates an empty file called hello